In two previous posts [1,2] I used the growth and decline of the Presbyterian denomination in Wales to put forward two complementary theses:

 Data for chapels in the Rhondda Valley show massive increases in membership during the 1904/5 revival, far more than can be explained by a sudden rise in employment.
 For example, the chapel membership of one town, Ton Pentre, increased by 60% from 1901 to 1906, most of the growth in 1905.
 This growth is replicated across all the Rhondda towns.
 Mining and population did not increase that fast on that timescale.

 Data from: Kidger M.E.
 (2012).
 Colliers and Christianity: Religion in the Coalmining Communities of South Wales and the East Midlands C1860 to 1930s with s Particular Focus on the Rhondda Valleys in South Wales and the Hucknall and Shirebrook Areas in Nottinghamshire and Derbyshire.
 PhD Thesis, University of Nottingham.

 Williams J. (1985), Digest of Welsh Historical Statistics, Government Statistical Service HMSO.

 Currie, R., Gilbert, A. D., & Horsley, L. S. (1977).
 Churches and churchgoers: patterns of church growth in the British Isles since 1700.
 Oxford University Press, USA.

-Although 1904/5 revival was followed by decline in Wales, it had an enormous effect on the rest of the world.
+Although the 1904/5 revival was followed by church decline in Wales, it had an enormous effect on the rest of the world.
 See note in Church Decline Caused by Lack of Revival,